Jorge Soler: Atlanta Braves

 On July 30, 2021, Soler was traded to the Atlanta Braves for Kasey Kalich.

 In 2021, he batted .223/.316/.432 with 27 home runs and 70 RBIs in 516 at bats between the Royals and the Braves.
 With the Braves, he hit .269/.358/.524.
 His home runs averaged 423 feet, the longest average home run distance of all major league hitters.

-In his first start after spending 10 days on the COVID-19 injured list, Soler hit a leadoff home run in Game 1 of the 2021 World Series off of Framber Valdez, becoming the first player to hit a home run in his first appearance of a World Series.
+In his first start after spending 10 days on the COVID-19 injured list, Soler hit a leadoff home run in Game 1 of the 2021 World Series off of Framber Valdez, becoming the first player to hit a home run in the first plate appearance of a World Series.
 (Note: Several players had homered in their first plate appearance after having played the field.
 Soler became the first to homer in the top of the first inning, before having played defensively, thus becoming the first to homer in his first "appearance", as opposed to "first plate appearance".)
 In Game 4, Soler hit a pinch-hit go-ahead home run in the seventh inning to give the Braves a 3–2 lead, which led them to a 3–1 lead in the World Series.
 In Game 6, he hit his third home run of the series, a 446-foot, three run shot to give the Braves a 3–0 lead.
 Soler was named the World Series MVP for his performance in the Braves' six-game victory, becoming the second Cuban-born player to win the award after Liván Hernández.